xeroxinteractive/browserslist-tools/README.md

 # or
 npm install browserslist-browserstack --save-dev
 ```
-2. Import it into a project:
+2. Import it into a project (e.g. `browserstack.test.js` or whatever convention your testing suite uses):
 ```javascript
 const getCapabilities = require('browserslist-browserstack').default;
 // or